Chart Color Schemes

 Fitzroy has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 42 projects likely impacting the area.
-Notable projects include Brenan Place, Fitzroy Gasworks, Palladian (26-56 Queens Parade), and Fitzroy Fitzroy.
-The following list details those most relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 41 projects that could impact the region.
+Notable initiatives include Brenan Place, Fitzroy Gasworks, Palladian (26-56 Queens Parade), and Fitzroy Fitzroy.
+The following details projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.